imperador/chromefy/README.md

 Not everyone is willing to wipe their hard drives just to install [ArnoldTheBats Chromium](https://chromium.arnoldthebat.co.uk/index.php?dir=special&order=modified&sort=desc) as a base, and for those people we have made a handy multiboot guide.
 You can check it out here:
 [MultiBoot Guide](https://docs.google.com/document/d/1uBU4IObDI8IFhSjeCMvKw46O4vKCnfeZTGF7Jx8Brno/edit?usp=sharing)

-Chainloading is not a requirement with ArnoldTheBats Chromium, however you may need to when you make the initial Chromefy upgrade.
+Chainloading is not a requirement with ArnoldTheBats Chromium, however you may need to when you make the initial ChromeOS upgrade.
 Also remember to save your partition layout in between upgrades to newer ChromeOS versions, and also when you initially upgrade to ChromeOS otherwise it will not find the State partition which is needed for a successful boot.

 ---
 ## Updating ChromeOS (for the Method 3)